anton-k/mig/docs/src/01-hello-world.md

 ```

 The `Api` type is a value to describe the API schema and `Route` contains
-useful info on the type of the route (method, decription of the inputs and outputs).
+useful info on the type of the route (method, description of the inputs and outputs).
 The server is parametrized by some monad type.
 For this example we use `IO`-monad.
-It means that all our hadnlers are going to return `IO`-values.
+It means that all our handlers are going to return `IO`-values.

 ### How to link paths to handlers